 Hsiao-Yun Chu is an accomplished design educator, author, and design historian.
 Her teaching encompasses user-based research methods, an emphasis on the design process, an orientation towards applied and experiential learning, a love of research and history, and an interest in cultural aspects of design.
 Chu is the author of two books on R. Buckminster Fuller (Stanford Press, Ivorypress) and many articles on design.
 She holds a bachelor's degree from Harvard and a master's from Stanford University.

-I have a master's degree in Product Design from Stanford University and approximately eight years university level teaching experience in this field.
-I have worked on collaborative projects with Phillips, Hitachi, Stanford University's Rapid Prototyping Lab, Audi, Cardica and the Institutes of Aging involving different aspects of product design research and development.
+I have a master's degree in Product Design from Stanford University and approximately eight years of university-level teaching experience in this field.
+I have worked on collaborative projects with Phillips, Hitachi, Stanford University's Rapid Prototyping Lab, Audi, Cardica, and the Institutes of Aging involving different aspects of product design research and development.

 I am the graduate coordinator for our school.
-I advise all students on choosing courses, liase with school and university Graduate Studies division, help students to define their master's thesis projects, and overall student support.
-I also recruit new students, review applications and advise incoming students to our school.
+I advise all students on choosing courses, liaise with the school and university Graduate Studies division, help students to define their master's thesis projects, and overall student support.
+I also recruit new students, review applications, and advise incoming students to our school.

 Research and Writing for Design

 I have extensive experience writing and researching design-related areas and themes.
 I am currently an assistant editor at the International Journal of Design, a peer-reviewed journal of design.
 More information at ijdesign.org.

 I have professional experience working for a small sustainable packaging design firm called Parapluie Designs.
 I have also taught DAI 475 Packaging Design for several semesters here in the School of Design as well as teaching Packaging Design at the Art Institutes of San Francisco (AI).